uvima/ineapir/README.md

 remotes::install_local(path = "path/to/file.zip")
 ```

-Alternatively, in case you have a personal access token.
+Alternatively, for public repositories or in case you have a personal
+access token (only for private repositories).

 ``` r
 remotes::install_github("uvima/ineapir")